 • Elodie Grant Goodey

-The Remuneration Committee is responsible for determining and reviewing compensation arrangements for the Directors and the Executive management.
-The Committee ensures that the remuneration practices of the Company move towards best practice and are linked with the interests of shareholders.
+The Remuneration Committee is responsible for determining and reviewing compensation arrangements for the Directors and the executive management.
+The Committee ensures that the remuneration practices of the Company move towards best practice in light of the Company’s size and profile and with the interests of shareholders.

-The Committee’s summarised terms of reference are available on the Board Committees page of the Company website here.
+The Committee’s summarised terms of reference are available on the Board Committees page of the Company website and in the 2018 Annual Report.
 A brief overview of the principal responsibilities of the Committee includes:

 • determining and recommending to the Board the remuneration policy for the Chairman, Executive Directors and Senior Executives